What is sheet vinyl?

 Vinyl sheet flooring is made up of several different layers of synthetic materials using modern production methods.
-On the top you have a wear and tear layer, finished with a clear coating to prevent scuffs and stains, and add an extra layer of protection.
-Underneath that you have the design layer, which also might be embossed to mimic the texture of a real wood, stone, or tiled floor.
-Finally, you have the core layers, which provide structure and water-resistance.
+On the top you have a wear and tear layer, finished with a clear coating to prevent scuffs and stains, add an extra layer of protection and water resistance.
+Underneath that, you have the design layer, which might be embossed to mimic the texture of a real wood, stone, or tiled floor.
+Finally, you have the backing layers, which gives you that soft underfoot feeling, and provides stability and structure.
 Some styles of vinyl will also have an additional layer of cushioned felt backing at the bottom to add extra comfort beneath your feet and reduce noise.

 What are the benefits of vinyl flooring?

-Aside from the cost factor, there are many other benefits to choosing vinyl flooring: it's quick to install, hardwearing, water-resistant, and easy to clean.
+The vinyl flooring pros and cons list is heavily in favour of the pros!
+Aside from the cost factor, there are many other benefits to choosing vinyl flooring: it's quick to install, hard-wearing, water-resistant, and easy to clean.
 Vinyl flooring features a wear and tear layer - a clear protective coating that goes on top of the design, which is stain-resistant, water-resistant, and slip-resistant, making it the perfect flooring choice for kitchens and bathrooms.

 What designs are available on vinyl?

 Vinyl flooring comes in a range of striking designs, from patterned tiles to a simpler stone or wood floor effect.
 If you like the look of tiled floors but think they’re too cold and too expensive, then vinyl is a great alternative.
 It’s more affordable, cheaper to fit, and is also warmer and softer underfoot.